Level control

 Float

-Float switches consist of a float that experiences buoyancy from the liquid to be measured and triggers a switching operation due to the buoyancy force.
-Their disadvantage is that a change in their switching threshold is only possible by changing the mounting position.
+Float switches consist of a floating body that is buoyed up by the liquid to be measured and triggers a switching operation due to the buoyancy force.
+Their disadvantage is that their switching threshold can only be changed by changing the mounting position.
 The system is therefore not particularly flexible.

-Due to their simple mechanics, floats as level sensors are also considered to be particularly robust and insensitive, which is why they are also used in mine drainage.
+Due to their simple mechanics, floats are also considered to be particularly robust and robust level sensors, which is why they are also used in pit dewatering.